 Today I needed to copy a bunch of numeric tables from a pdf file into Excel.

-Then, in the dialog, I chose Delimited, specified Space as the delimiter, and then chose OK.
+Then, in the Wizard, I chose Delimited, specified Space as the delimiter, and then chose OK.

 If you work with text files much, you probably know all about this command.
 But here’s something you might not know…